 There is financial help available for various housing costs for those who have cancer.
-Find out what is available for you by following the links below.

 - Housing benefit

 - Rates relief including lone pensioner allowance and disabled persons allowance

 - Discretionary house payments

 For more information visit the financial help section on the NI Direct website.

 If you have a mortgage or a pension it may be helpful to contact a financial advisor.
 Financial advisors can assess your individual situation and recommend the best course of action.

 To speak to a Macmillan financial guide call free on 0808 808 00 00 (Monday to Friday, 9am – 8pm)

 While undergoing or recovering from treatment, many people with cancer find they feel the cold more and are at home for longer periods of time.

 Help is available to improve the heating systems and insulation in your home through the Environmental Health department of your local council.